 JBT Bancorp, Inc., (the "Company"), a bank holding company incorporated under the laws of Pennsylvania, was formed under the Agreement and Plan of Share Exchange and Reorganization entered into as of December 8, 2020 by and between Jonestown Bank and Trust Company and JBT Bancorp, Inc. The agreement was approved by shareholder vote on April 27, 2021 and became effective on May 4, 2021.
 The Company provides a full range of financial services through its wholly-owned subsidiary, Jonestown Bank & Trust Company.
-Jonestown Bank & Trust Company, (the "Bank"), operates 12 full service offices and 1 limited service office.
+Jonestown Bank & Trust Company, (the "Bank"), operates 11 full service offices and 2 limited service offices.
 As a state bank, the Bank is subject to regulation of the Pennsylvania Department of Banking and Securities and the Federal Deposit Insurance Corporation.
-The area served by the Company is principally Lebanon County and northern Lancaster County, Pennsylvania.
+The area served by the Company is principally Lebanon County, northern Lancaster County, and eastern Berks County, Pennsylvania.